oobabooga/text-generation-webui/README.md

 ### One-click-installer

-The script uses Miniconda to set up a Conda environment in the `installer_files` folder.
+The script uses Miniforge to set up a Conda environment in the `installer_files` folder.

 If you ever need to install something manually in the `installer_files` environment, you can launch an interactive shell using the cmd script: `cmd_linux.sh`, `cmd_windows.bat`, or `cmd_macos.sh`.